lauralaura14/medresidency-match/README.md

 To open project in IDE:

 1. In IDE, from File menu, select "Open Project" option
-2. Open folder 'Laura O - COSC 610 Project'
+2. Open folder 'medresidency-match'
-3. Open folder 'COSC610_Project Files'
-4. Click on project 'COSC610_Project'

 To simply find JAVA source code files from folder:

-1. Open folder 'Laura O - COSC 610 Project'
+1. Open folder 'medresidency-match'
-2. Open folder 'COSC610_Project Files'
-3. Open folder 'COSC610_Project'
 4. Open folder 'src'
 5. Open folder 'main' for Main class code file
 6. Open folder 'project' for the rest of the code files